Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

     -   deposit {$} {townname} - King command to add money to the bank of a town who is in the nation.
     -   new
         -   {nationname} - Mayor command to create a nation.
-        -   {nationname} {capitaltown} - Admin command to create a new nation, set capitol.
     -   rank - Command to set assistant/custom ranks in the nation.
     -   add {town} .. {town} - Invites/Adds a town to your nation.
     -   kick {town} .. {town} - Removes a town from your nation.